-WIL supports women working across practice, industry and public sector who are aiming for management, partner or board roles.
+WIL supports women working across practice, industry and public sector who are aiming for senior management, partner or board roles.
 The programme has a strong personal development focus, and seeks to refine and craft the participant’s individual leadership style.Register your interest

 |How to book||Register your interest to receive an information pack.
 Spaces are limited.|

 Building on the ICAEW’s credentials in gender diversity and leadership development, this six-month programme supports the careers of women in finance and business across all industry sectors who are one to three career stages away from a senior leadership or board role.

 Working to the theme of personal development as a key tenet of strong leadership, it focuses on inspiring others and developing participants’ strengths considering the impact of these on their teams from a leadership perspective.
 WIL develops participants’ awareness of organisational cultural environments and how to best operate and lead within them, with the focus on the sharing of external perspectives being one of the differentiators of this programme.